What Are Protected Leaves?

 Too often, California employees’ rights are violated by employers who refuse to comply with state and federal leave laws, and these employees may not realize that the law provides them with legal remedies in these situations.
 Any eligible employee denied the right to take a leave of absence provided by law, without punishment, may have grounds to sue his or her employer.
 Generally speaking, California law prohibits employers from interfering with an employee exercising or attempting to exercise his or her protected leave rights, and an employee denied the right to take a protected leave of absence, or any employee punished or discriminated against for requesting or taking leave, may be able to file a civil lawsuit for a leave law violation.

 Contact Our CA Employment Law Attorney

 The state of California continues to pass important laws that expand employee rights and employer obligations, and these laws are a key component of the employee-employer relationship in California.
-If you believe you have been wrongfully terminated for taking a protected leave of absence in California, or if your employer refuses to grant leave you believe you are entitled to, contact our knowledgeable California employment law attorney at Davtyan PLC as soon as possible.
+If you believe you have been wrongfully terminated for taking a protected leave of absence in California, or if your employer refuses to grant leave you believe you are entitled to, contact our knowledgeable California employment law attorney at Davtyan Law Firm as soon as possible.
 Our legal team has a clear understanding of the intricacies of California employment law and we have extensive experience protecting the rights of California workers whose employers violate these laws.
 With the help of our FMLA & protective leave lawyers in California, you may be able to file a civil lawsuit against your employer for a California leave law violation, pursuing reinstatement and damages like lost wages and benefits.